Fall Prevention: Tips, Tricks, and ExercisesOctober 18, 2019

 It’s important that your home is well lit so you can see where you are walking.
 Install brighter light bulbs in dark, high-risk falling areas like hallways or stairwells.
-Plus, night-lights in bathrooms or hallways can help you see during any time of the night!
+Plus, night-lights in bathrooms or hallways can help you see during any time of the night.

-Fall Prevention in Hospitals
+Preventing Falls in Hospitals

 If you are in a hospital for any given reason, there is a risk of falling, especially if you are staying long-term.
 If you need to get up or go to the bathroom, use the call light or ask the nurse for help.

 Find a sturdy chair with arms.
 Practice getting in and out of the chair and focus on utilizing your leg muscles.
 Use the arms of the chair to help you get up, but as you improve, try using only one hand.
 Aim for 10 repetitions.

-- Marching in place
+Marching in Place

 Have a chair nearby in case you lose your balance.
 Practice marching in place, but bring your knees as high as you can.
 Use your muscles instead of your momentum.
 Aim for 10 knee raises on each leg.